aurelilia/dotfiles/README.md

 I recommend using `aurutils` for this.

 **If you don't want to do this**, you can install them manually.
-Remove the marked section from `roles/dotfiles/vars/main.yml` as well as the repo in `pacman.conf`, and install the packages manually.
+Remove the marked section from `roles/dotfiles/vars/main.yml` as well as the marked repo in `roles/system/files/pacman.conf`, and install the packages manually.
 The packages you'll need from the AUR are as follows:
 `dracula-gtk-theme dracula-qt5-theme i3lock-fancy-git picom-git polybar tela-icon-theme ttf-comfortaa yay`

 Finally, put your desired wallpapers into `data/wallpapers`.
 They are shuffled at login.